Last Updated on January 2, 2023 by Lori Geurin

 16. Drink a glass of water before meals and snacks.

-Sometimes we think we’re hungry when our body just needs water.
+Sometimes we think we’re hungry when our body simply needs water.
 Drinking water fills us up and helps prevent overeating (10).

 17. Leave a few bites of food on your plate.

-Try leaving a few bites of food on your plate.
-You probably won’t even miss them and the calories you’ve saved add up and can help prevent weight gain.
+Try leaving a few bites of food on your plate for a change.
+You probably won’t even miss them, and the calories you’ve saved add up and can help prevent weight gain.

 18. Eat loads of veggies.

-Filling up on plenty of fresh vegetables and fruits can help prevent obesity (11).
-They’re filled with vital nutrients and vitamins as well as healthy fiber.
+Filling up with plenty of fresh vegetables and fruits can help prevent obesity (11).
+They’re filled with vital nutrients, vitamins, and healthy fiber.